This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Ban

 - The rejection of a map, character, equipment, etc. within a game/match.
-See the Knowledge Base for more information for each specific game.
+See the help site for more information for each specific game.

 -